JusticeMatthew/DBTL-List-Reveal/README.md

 Now for the real fun!

-If you do an . . .
+If you do clone the repo locally and install the dependencies, you can do . . .

 npm run dev

-. . . from the terminal in the project folder, the app will launch in a localhost port.
-The app works best when it's in full-screen mode in a 16:9 aspect ratio, though it also works as narrow as 12:9 (4:3), or as wide as 18:9 (2:1)
+. . . from the terminal in the project folder, and the app will launch in a localhost port.
+The app works best when it's in full-screen mode in a 16:9 aspect ratio, though it also works as narrow as 12:9 (4:3), or as wide as 20:9.

 ⭐️ The one-page app begins with the headline text on top and bottom.
 The top is cenetered (because of a spotlight graphic that will apear later), while the bottom is flush left to accomodate the picture-in-picture in the lower right corner for the livestream videoconferencing platform (we used Restream).
 ### ![image](https://user-images.githubusercontent.com/76451364/227739747-ccd2778c-de5b-4859-873d-d42c62f70731.png)